-Students may withdraw from a course by completing the Course Withdrawal form and returning it to the Registrar's Office before the Course Withdrawal date indicated on the academic calendar.
-A Course Withdrawal form must be completed and submitted to the Registrar's Office by the required date.
+Students may withdraw from a course by completing the withdrawal form, which is housed in the Registrar's Office, and meet with the Director of Student Sucess before the course withdrawal date indicated on the academic calendar.
 Failing to officially withdraw from a course will result in a failing grade.
 Withdrawing from a course or courses may impact financial aid awards and/or future eligibility.
-Please consult the academic calendar in this catalog for the Course Withdrawal dates.
+Please consult the academic calendar in this catalog for the course withdrawal dates.
+Withdrawals after the drop/add deadline count as course attempts.
+A student is only allowed three attempts per course and all attempts will be considered in Satisfactory Academic Progress calculations.